Adopted: August 14, 2020*

 Individuals with disabilities may request reasonable accommodations during the investigative process.
 OIE will consult with the Disability Management System to determine what accommodations might be appropriate based on documentation provided by the individual to OIE or to the Disability Management System directly regarding the nature of the disability and its impact on the individual’s ability to participate in the proceedings.

-The investigation process will generally take no longer than 60 business days from the date of the notice of investigation.
+The investigation process will generally take no longer than 90 business days from the date of the notice of investigation is provided to the parties.
 If it will take longer, again, the parties will be notified.

 If OIE has reason to believe an individual has engaged in conduct that might violate the Policy, OIE has authority to undertake an investigation, notwithstanding the absence of a filed or submitted complaint.

-When appropriate, the department(s), office(s), or school(s) involved in the matter, in consultation with OIE, may take interim measures to foster a more stable and secure environment during the resolution of a complaint, including to insure the safety of the individual(s) involved (including the parties and/or witnesses).
+When appropriate, the department(s), office(s), or school(s) involved in the matter, in consultation with OIE, may take supportive measures to foster a more stable and secure environment during the resolution of a complaint, including to ensure the safety of the individual(s) involved (including the parties and/or witnesses).
 These measures may be taken prior to any determination regarding whether or not there has been a violation.

-Possible interim measures include, but are not limited to, "No Contact Directives"”" between individuals; rescheduling of work shifts, classes, exams, or assignments; reassignments; leaves of absence; or changes in housing assignment.
+Possible supportive measures include, but are not limited to, “No Contact Directives” between individuals; rescheduling of work shifts, classes, exams, or assignments; reassignments; leaves of absence; or changes in housing assignment.
 “No Contact Directives” between individuals involved in a report to OIE will be issued by OIE in consultation with the department(s), office(s), or school(s).

-To the extent possible, prior to the submission of the investigation report, the parties will receive notice that the investigation has concluded and a determination has been reached.
-This notice will also communicate the manner in which the investigation report will be submitted to the parties.
-Within seven (7) business days after the notice, the investigators will submit the investigative report or other written documentation to the parties.
+To the extent possible, prior to making the report available to the parties, the investigator will notify the parties that the investigation has concluded and a determination has been reached.
+This notice will also communicate the manner in which the investigation report will be shared with the parties.
+Within ten (10) business days after the notice, the investigator will share the investigative report or other written documentation with the parties.
 This document will generally be the same for both parties, containing a summary of the investigation and the determination as to whether there is a violation of the Policy.

-In cases where a violation has been found, the report submitted to the complainant will also include any remedial actions to address any harm to the complainant caused by the violation.
-(Sanctions or disciplinary actions against the respondent are discussed below.)
+In cases where a violation has been found, the report shared with the complainant will also include any remedial actions to address any harm to the complainant caused by the violation.
+Sanctions, or disciplinary actions against the respondent, are discussed below.
 Remedial actions should be reasonably calculated to minimize the potential for recurrence of the prohibited conduct, as well as to reasonably remedy any negative consequences from that.
 OIE will verify that the actions have been implemented.

 G. Disciplinary Actions

-In cases where there is a finding of a violation, the responsible official2 will consult with OIE and the appropriate HR administrator to determine the appropriate disciplinary action(s) or sanction(s).
+In cases where there is a finding of a violation, the responsible official3 will consult with OIE and the appropriate HR administrator to determine the appropriate disciplinary action(s) or sanction(s).
 This determination will take into consideration all of the circumstances of the current incident(s), as well as any prior admissions and/or findings of a violation.
-Examples include: progressive disciplinary action; prohibition from various academic or managerial responsibilities involving the complainant or others; letter of reprimand placed in a respondent’s personnel file; restrictions on a respondent’s access to Duke programs or facilities; limitations on merit pay or other salary increases for a specific period; or demotion, suspension, or dismissal/termination from the University.
+Examples include: progressive disciplinary action; prohibition from certain academic or managerial responsibilities or privileges; letter of reprimand placed in a respondent’s personnel file; restrictions on a respondent’s access to Duke programs or facilities; required training or coaching; limitations on merit pay or other salary increases for a specific period; demotion; suspension; or dismissal/termination from Duke.

 OIE will verify both remedial and disciplinary actions have been implemented.

-1. Some concerns or allegations may clearly fall outside the scope of policies implemented by OIE.
+2. Some reported conduct, concerns or allegations may clearly fall outside the scope of policies implemented by OIE.
 See Section III of the Policy.
-In such cases, OIE may refer the matter to the Office of Student Conduct, Human Resources Staff and Labor Relations, the department, or other University office or administrator.
+In such cases, OIE may refer the matter to the Office of Student Conduct and Community Standards, Human Resources Staff and Labor Relations, the department, or other Duke office or administrator.
 In these instances, OIE will, to the extent possible, notify the complainant of such.
 If a matter includes issues within the scope of OIE’s policies as well as involving other Duke policies, the appropriate administrators will work together to determine how to handle the matter, including whether one office or the other can handle the entire matter.

-Either party has the right to appeal the determination of the investigators as to whether there is a Policy violation on the grounds stated below.
-If no appeal is submitted within ten (10) calendar days after submission of the determination document to the parties, the findings and determinations shall become final and not subject to further appeal.
+Either party has the right to appeal the determination of the investigator as to whether there is a Policy violation on the grounds stated below.
+If no appeal is submitted within five (5) business days after submission of the determination document to the parties, the findings and determinations shall become final and not subject to further appeal.

 Supportive measures that have been implemented in the course of the investigation will be extended throughout the appeal process.